 Richard felt he needed to test the odds even more.
 Surely fate wouldn’t be this kind to them but he needed to see for himself.
 “McFarland, what shift rotation are you on?”

 “Normally each ship assigns a member of the crew a berthing slot with a random number generator.
-There is almost no way to hack that without getting into the ship’s systems themselves which I wasn’t able to do since I didn’t know which ship we’d be on and I’d have needed physical access to the computers as well.
+There is almost no way to change that without getting into the ship’s systems themselves.
 The same goes for the crew rotations which are usually made up by the XO and the rest of the command staff.
-Anyways, there was no way I could’ve done this.
+Anyways, there was no way Leslie could’ve done this.
 This, if you can believe it, was purely by chance.”

 “Why do I have a feeling that somebody somewhere knows something about the two of us?
 That’s scary.”